VJ Rott Building

 Prague’s first-ever health-food shop opened in 1991, and is an all-vegan cafeteria and sandwich bar offering inexpensive salads,...

-The latest addition to Prague’s growing range of Indian restaurants moves straight to the top of the chart as our favourite – a series of vaulted medieval rooms given an oriental atmosphere with Persian rugs scattered on the floor, Indian statues tucked into niches, and sequinned textiles glowing colourfully beneath glass table-tops.
-Service is friendly and attentive, and the food is bursting with authentic flavours – cumin, coriander, ginger, garlic and chilli – ranging from Kashmiri dishes to handi and South Indian specialities, with plenty of choices that will appeal to vegetarians.
+The Khajuraho sprawls through a series of vaulted medieval rooms given an oriental atmosphere with Persian rugs scattered on the floor, Indian statues tucked into niches, and sequinned textiles glowing colourfully beneath glass tabletops.
+Service is friendly and attentive, and the food is bursting with authentic flavours – cumin, coriander, ginger, garlic and chilli – ranging from Kashmiri dishes to handi (curry cooked in a deep metal pot) and South Indian specialities, with plenty of choices that will appeal to vegetarians.
+There’s a range of good-value thalis (Indian platters) and set menus costing from 300Kč per person.